 Police and Crime Panel

-The Police and Crime Panel (PCP) scrutinise the work of the Commissioner and make sure she is holding the Chief Constable to account and performing his role effectively.
+The Police and Crime Panel (PCP) scrutinise the work of the Commissioner and make sure she is holding the Chief Constable to account and performing her role effectively.

 More information on the Panel is available on the Police and Crime Panel page on this website.